-German Language and Literature (GER)
+German Language (GER)

 For majors in the sciences, humanities, and social sciences, knowledge of German is important in international science and in areas of employment within the expanding East-West trade.
 It is often desired for admission to graduate school and for advanced graduate study in many disciplines.